 E. The test method used to determine the sulfur content.

 c.
 The Permittee shall maintain records of the dates and durations of each use of No. 2 fuel oil in each boiler each month.
-For each instance of No. 2 fuel oil use, a reason for such operation shall be listed in the records to document compliance with Condition III(e).
+For each instance of No. 2 fuel oil use, a reason for such operation shall be listed in the records to document compliance with Condition III(c).
 [20 DCMR 500.2]

 d.
 The Permittee shall maintain records of the amount of each fuel type used each month in the boilers.
 These data shall be maintained in a rolling 12-month sum format.
+These data need not be maintained separately for each boiler.
 [20 DCMR 500.2]

 e.
-The Permittee shall maintain records of all visible emissions monitoring performed pursuant to Condition IV(c), including notes indicating when no observations were performed as a result of no operations of a given boiler on a given fuel that quarter or week, as applicable.
+The Permittee shall maintain records of all visible emissions monitoring performed pursuant to Condition IV(d), including notes indicating when no observations were performed as a result of no operations of a given boiler on a given fuel that quarter or week, as applicable.
 These records shall be maintained in an organized fashion, shall include the identity of the person performing the monitoring, and shall be readily available for inspection by the Department.

-f.
-The Permittee shall maintain records of all Method 9 visible emissions testing performed pursuant to Conditions IV(c) and (d).
+The Permittee shall maintain records of all Method 9 visible emissions testing performed pursuant to Conditions IV(d) and (e).
 These records shall also include the identity of the person performing the visible emissions testing and documentation of his/her Method 9 certification.
 These records shall include documentation indicating whether the results show compliance with Condition II(b).

 g.
 The Permittee shall immediately contact the Air Quality Division (AQD) of the Department upon becoming aware of a sudden equipment failure or emergency or emission in excess of any emission limit.